 rel: 'canonical',

-// Point mobile site (m.mysite.com) to desktop version
+// Mobile site (m.mysite.com) points to desktop

 href: `https://mysite.com/products/${id}`